ahmedhanbal/TetrisPF/readme.md

            * Ability to rotate blocks
            * Shadow of a block that will tell user where block will fall
            * Next Block will also be shown to help the user

-## Future:

-           * A bomb will fall after random time, giving player some advantages
-           * A complete Menu
-           * Scoring : Live Score, High Scores

 # COMPILE AND RUN